SnoopTomm/RunBoy-MP3-player/README.md

-@ walkman inspired mp3 player that runs on linux using winamp themes built using a raspberry pi zero 2
+@ walkman-inspired MP3 player that runs on Linux using Winamp themes built using a Raspberry Pi Zero 2 W

 <img width="2245" height="1587" alt="RUN-BOY" src="https://github.com/user-attachments/assets/b6dd8ea5-85c9-4ad7-b983-e53ee1914c1b" />

 RunBoy is a Walkman-inspired MP3 player that runs on a Raspberry Pi Zero 2 using the Linux operating system.
-In addition, it can run old-school Winamp themes as it is designed to play music using the program QMMP.
+In addition, it can run old-school Winamp themes, as it is designed to play music using the program QMMP.
 Any and all MP3s and music files played on this music player should be properly bought/licensed, which can be done from sites such as Bandcamp.

 Why did I start this project?
 When I was trying to fix my old laptop by changing the operating system, I came across how certain music players compatible with Arch Linux could still run old vintage Winamp themes.
 These themes made me wonder if perhaps I could build an MP3 player that runs on Linux due to how lightweight it was as an operating system.
 I was also inspired by the look of old technology, particularly music players such as the Sony Walkman and early iPod competitors.